Nathan Healy

 Charleston Electricity Prices

-While Charleston’s electricity rates have increased from 12.9 cents per kWh in 2021 to 14.1 cents in 2024, this 9.3% rise is less severe than the national 20.4% increase during the same period.
+South Carolina electricity rates have steadily increased from 12.9 cents per kWh in 2021 to 14.1 cents in 2024, representing a 9.3% rise over three years.

 Price of Energy: South Carolina vs National Average